 It may surprise you to learn that the home buying process isn’t over after you close on a mortgage.
 There’s nothing left for you to do, but in all likelihood, your lender will immediately sell your mortgage and add it to a pool of other mortgages.

 This is what’s known as a mortgage bond, and it’s a type of mortgage-backed security (MBS).
-Mortgage bonds protect lenders and make it possible for borrowers to invest in real estate at an affordable price point.
+Mortgage bonds protect lenders and make it possible to invest in real estate at an affordable price point.
 This article will explain what a mortgage bond is and how it affects the real estate market.